easyparkgroup/k8s-workshop/README.md

 env | grep DEMO_ENV
 ```

-### Let's inject all environment variables from configmap
+### Use all environment variables from ConfigMap as environment variables for your deployment

 Update your
 [deployment.yaml](deployment.yaml)